Kathy Whitmire: Mayoralty

 Whitmire was the first mayor to appoint an African American, Lee P. Brown, as Houston's police chief.
 Brown had previously served as Commissioner of Public Safety, in Atlanta, Georgia.
 In Houston, he introduced the concept of Community Policing, creating improved relationships between the police department and the various diverse communities of the city.
 He left Houston in 1990 to serve as Police Commissioner of New York City.
 Brown was succeeded by the city's first female police chief, Elizabeth Watson, after he resigned to accept the top police job in New York City.
 Whitmire also appointed the first Hispanic, Sylvia R. Garcia, as presiding judge of the Houston Municipal Court.

 In 1985, she ran for mayor against five-term mayor Louie Welch.
 She won that election, getting about 60 percent of the vote.
 She was re-elected in 1987, winning 74 percent of the vote.
 Her closest rival in a field of six was Bill Anderson, who only received 12 percent of the vote.
-She then won the 1989 mayoral election, receiving 63 percent of the vote (176,342 votes), while former mayor Fred Hofheinz received 88,971 votes (32 percent of the total).

 Bob Lanier was a wealthy attorney who was considered a political kingmaker in Houston.
 During the 1980s, he had sold off much of his investment portfolio, just in time to avoid the economic collapse that engulfed many other investors.
 Appointed as chairman of the Texas Highway Commission, he became a critic of Mayor Whitmire's plan for Houston Metro to build a monorail system.
 Supporters of the Metro agency decided that it was prudent to compromise with Lanier, so they agreed to fund more street improvements, rather than concentrate solely on a rail system.
 Lanier soon became chairman of the Metro system board.
 The mayor fired Lanier from his Metro position in December 1989.
 It proved to be fatal to Whitmire's political future.
 Unable to find another satisfactory candidate for her office, Lanier decided to challenge her himself.
 The hot-button issues for the 1991 election became fear of street crime and skepticism about the functionality of an expensive monorail system proposed by Whitmire.
 Lanier promised to cancel the latter and put more police on the streets.
 Lanier made inroads into Whitmire's white supporters, while a black candidate, Sylvester Turner, cut into her black support.
 She placed third with 20% of the vote and thus failed to make the run-off election.
 Lanier would go on to defeat Turner for the mayoralty.